simplesalt/main-9bc77/content/speaking_law.md

 Also available as a 2-hour workshop; participants examine their Why for security compliance, apply the strategies, generate concrete solutions and next steps, and walk away with a personalized and ready-to-execute compliance delivery plan.

-### Assessing Security Risk
+### How Worried Should I Be?
+Assessing Security Risk

 _qualifying CLEs: practice management_
-Attorneys have mixed feelings about cyber insurance: policies are an expensive add-on to existing professional liability policies, demand extensive documentation for eligibility, and have so many carve-outs that sometimes even attorneys don't read the whole policy.
-Yet in an age of exploding internet crime, it would be foolhardy to skip.
-This talk explains how well standard policies cover risk for different types of firms, how the right policy should fit into an overall crime-prevention plan, and even how the wrong carrier can increase your risk of attack.
+The cyber and audit industries have an open secret: their one-size-fits-all approach is designed for CYA and defensibility at the expense of effective crime prevention or accurate risk advisory.
+In truth, practical security risk differs wildly between firms, depending on their business model, customers, culture, and more.

+This talk explains a practical guide to estimating the risk security threats pose to your firm's financial health and goals.

+Also available as a 2-hour workshop; participants will complete a statistical model and walk away with a clear financial picture of their firm's risk from internet crime.

 ## Testimonials

-"Funny and interesting" - Joe Abboud, CEO ____
+- "Funny and interesting" - Joe Abboud, CEO ____
-"ok, I guess.
-Doesn't my IT guy magically solve all this for me?" - Sarah Fiona Phillips, Owner ____ "fell out of my chair laughing.
-Didn't know security could be so crazy." - Jacob Winter, JD "The stars - everything is so clear now.
-I now know what I must do." - Pete Glasser, Construction Attorney "I just wanted to know which doohicky at Best Buy would do the crime-stopping, but this yahoo kept nattering on about process, metrics, and how to handle settlement disbursements." - Jim Dash, partner Carlson and Dash, LLP
+- "ok, I guess.
+I was mostly on my phone, but this stuff sounds like work that would cut into my golfing-with-clients time.
+Doesn't my IT guy eliminate all security risk?" - Sarah Fiona Phillips, Owner ____
+- "I was riveted and inspired. " - Jacob Winter, JD
+- "The stars - everything is so clear now.
+I now know what I must do." - Pete Glasser, Construction Attorney
+- "I just wanted to know which doohicky at Best Buy would do the crime-stopping, but this yahoo kept nattering on about process, metrics, and how to handle settlement disbursements." - Jim Dash, partner Carlson and Dash, LLP
-"better than any other cyber CLE I've seen" - Alejandra Escobar, personal injury attorney.
+- "better than any other cyber CLE I've seen.
+I loved the ferret story." - Alejandra Escobar, personal injury attorney.

-open call to highrise - series targeting lawyers, with each of the above talks, once a week?
-Ask for real testimonials.